-Geographical distribution – the pattern of settlement of Ukrainians in different parts of the United Kingdom from the early twentieth century to the present.
+Geographical distribution – the pattern of settlement of Ukrainians in different parts of the United Kingdom from the early twentieth century to the end of 2021.

 The Ukrainians in the Polish Armed Forces under British command who came to the UK during the Second World War (appoximately 1,000) lived in military camps mainly in Scotland.
 The Ukrainians who arrived in the second half of 1946 with the Polish II Corps (3,000-5,000) were accommodated throughout the UK in unoccupied military camps, in which they remained until they were able to find employment and private accommodation.
 The 8,500 Ukrainian former soldiers of the Galicia Division transferred from Italy in 1947 were placed in prisoner-of-war (POW) camps in various parts of the UK, mainly in the agricultural areas of eastern England and southern Scotland.
 Almost all of the 21,000 Ukrainian European Voluntary Workers (EVWs) and their 860 dependants brought to the UK in 1947-1950 from continental Europe were accommodated in several hundred hostels throughout the Kingdom.
 In camps and hostels in rural areas, as well as in towns and cities, Ukrainians began to organise themselves into communities and formed branches of various organisations.
 At the end of the 1940s there were approximately 350 organised communities.